Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Background

-\cite{gretton2005measuring} also provide a statistical test for pairwise independence based on HSIC.
+HSIC can be used to test for (pairwise) independence as formalized below. \begin{theorem}[Thm.
+4 from \citep{gretton2005measuring}] $\HSIC(X_1,X_2)=0$ if and only if $X_1$ and $X_2$ are independent. \end{theorem} \cite{gretton2005measuring} also provide a statistical test for pairwise independence based on HSIC.
 Further quantities such as upper bounds on the MI can be found in a similar way, e.g. see Thm.~16 in \cite{gretton2005kernel}.
-In our experiments, we will rely on HSIC under the Gaussian kernel scaled by the median of the distribution of pairwise euclidean distances between samples.
+In our experiments, we rely on HSIC under the Gaussian kernel scaled by the median of the distribution of pairwise euclidean distances between samples.
+To compare HSIC across different models, we further normalize following~\citet{kornblith2019similarity}.

-\paragraph{dHSIC and mutual independence.} Mutual independence of a set of $D$ random variables $X_1, \dots, X_D$ is a stronger property than independence between all pairs of random variables in the set.
-To evaluate it, \cite{pfister2018kernel} introduce dHSIC, a multivariate extension of HSIC.
-In short, dHSIC measures the distance between mean embeddings $\mu$ under a RKHS $\mathcal{F}$~\citep{smola2007hilbert} of the product of distributions and the joint distribution:
+\paragraph{dHSIC and mutual independence.} Mutual independence of a set of $D$ $M$-dimensional random variables $X_1, \dots, X_D$ is a stronger property than independence between all pairs of random variables in the set.
+To evaluate it, \citet{pfister2018kernel} introduce dHSIC, a multivariate extension of HSIC.
+In short, dHSIC$(X_1,\dots, X_D)$ measures the distance between mean embeddings $\mu$ under a RKHS $\mathcal{F}$~\citep{smola2007hilbert} of the product of distributions and the joint distribution

-Similarly to HSIC, \cite{pfister2018kernel} establish the equivalence between null $\text{dHSIC}$ and mutual independence along with a statistical test.
-We provide an estimator of dHSIC given empirical samples $\mX_1, \dots, \mX_D$ in $\mathbb{R}^{N \times M}$ each as well as implementations of HSIC and dHSIC in Appendix~\ref{app:implem}.
+Similarly to HSIC, \citet{pfister2018kernel} establish the equivalence between $\text{dHSIC} = 0$ and mutual independence along with a statistical test.
+We provide an estimator of dHSIC given empirical samples $\mX_1, \dots, \mX_D$ of the above random variables in $\mathbb{R}^{N \times M}$ each as well as implementations of HSIC and dHSIC in Appendix~\ref{app:implem}.

-\paragraph{Complexities.} In what follows, we consider scalar random variables ($M=1$).
-The subsequent complexities of HSIC and dHSIC are $\mathcal{O}(N^2)$ and $\mathcal{O}(DN^2)$ respectively.
-Testing pairwise independence between all features in a $D$-set with HSIC is $\mathcal{O}(D^2N^2)$ while dHSIC requires $N \geq 2D$~\citep{pfister2018kernel}.
+\paragraph{Complexities.} In what follows, we consider the $D$ features of a batch of representations $\mX \in \mathbb{R}^{N \times D}$ as $D$ scalar random variables ($M=1$) with $N$ samples each.
+The subsequent complexities of HSIC for one pair of features and dHSIC are $\mathcal{O}(N^2)$ and $\mathcal{O}(DN^2)$ respectively.
+Testing pairwise independence between all variables in a $D$-set with HSIC is $\mathcal{O}(D^2N^2)$ while dHSIC requires $N \geq 2D$~\citep{pfister2018kernel}.
 Since competitive visual representations typically have $D=2048$, we resort to surrogates to estimate independence of the representations in practice.
 These surrogates are detailed in Section~\ref{sec:exp}.